THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 **False Negative Rate: 20 / (261 + 20) ≈ 7.1%**

 This means only 7.1% of dissatisfied users would be missed.
+From an operational perspective, minimising false negatives is critical because misclassifying dissatisfied users as satisfied may delay intervention and escalate service risks.

 ### Final Modelling Conclusion